course-details-portlet

 For students at FPPU-A, the following applies:

 The courses pedagogy, didactics and practice provide a basis for teaching in grades 5-13.
 The practical training in the programme will be carried out in the student's two teaching subjects.
 Students with one subject must have all practice in their one teaching subject.
 All practice is supervised and takes place in authentic professional situations with students in school.
-The students in this course will have practical training both in lower and upper secondary school.
+The students in this course will have practical training both in lower and upper secondary school with at least 20 days in each of the schools.
 Students with a background in the common subjects in upper secondary education will meet students in various educational programmes during the course of practical training.

 For students at FPPU-Y, the following applies:

 The courses pedagogy, vocational didactics and practice provide a basis for teaching in grades 8-13.
 The practical training shall be carried out in the student's own programme area/subject area.
-All practice is supervised and takes place in authentic professional situations with student/apprentices in school, possibly in a training office (opplæringskontor).
+All practice is supervised and takes place in authentic professional situations with student/apprentices in school, apprentices in training offices (opplæringskontor) or training establishments.
 The students in this course will have practical training both in lower and upper secondary school.
 Practical training in lower secondary school shall amount to 10 days.
-Up to 20 hours can be completed at the training office.
+Up to 10 days can be completed at the training office or training establishment.

-Students employed in the school must have a minimum of 20 hours in a school other than their own workplace.
+Students who are employed in schools should have a minimum of 50 per cent of the practical training at a school other than their own workplace.

 Learning outcome